Minnesota vs. Northwestern NCAA Football Odds, Plays and Insights | October 30, 2021

 Northwestern Stats and Trends

-- So far this year Northwestern has two wins against the spread.
+- Northwestern has two wins against the spread in seven games this year.

-- This year, the Wildcats are winless ATS when entering a game as an underdog of 7.5 points or more.
+- The Wildcats have yet to cover the spread this season when underdogs by 7.5 points or more.

-- Northwestern's games this season have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).
+- Northwestern's games this season have hit the over three times in seven opportunities (42.9%).

-- When Northwestern scores more than 19.6 points, it is 2-3 against the spread and 3-2 overall.
+- Northwestern is 2-3 against the spread and 3-2 overall in games when it puts up more than 19.6 points.

-- When Northwestern picks up more than 312 yards, the team is 2-2 against the spread and 2-2 overall.
+- When Northwestern churns out more than 312 yards, the team is 2-2 against the spread and 2-2 overall.

 - This year the Wildcats have turned the ball over 11 times, one more than the Golden Gophers' takeaways (10).